jjy1031/jjy1031.github.io/docs/how-to.md

 You can download the structures from [Here](https://github.com/mhyeok1/dand_docs/raw/refs/heads/docs/assets/mother_structures_for_tut.Zip)

-Let's assume that we are interested in expanding dataset from 5 given mother structures.
-First,  each mother structures needs to be optimized to serve as a good starting point for GSM.
+Let's assume we are interested in expanding the dataset from 5 given mother structures.
+First,  each mother structure needs to be optimized to serve as a good starting point for GSM.
 This can be achieved by performing geometry optimization using GFN2-xTB.
-Ensure that all the prepared mother structures are in specific `input_path`, and saved in `.xyz` file format.
+Ensure that all the prepared mother structures are in specific `input_path` and saved in `.xyz` file format.

 ```
 mother_strucs